Looking into the face of your newborn is one of the most mesmerizing experiences a parent can have, even when it’s number two, three or four.

 “Thank you for picking up your toys when you finished playing,” is timely and expresses appreciation.
 “Now I can walk through the room without stumbling into them,” sincerely describes the benefits to you.
 “Since you got them picked up so fast, we have time for a quick story,” conveys the benefits for the child.

 Encouragement can be used even when things don’t go so well.

-“It looks like you forgot to pick-up the toys when you finished playing with them (timely).
-That’s disappointing since I know you can do better (appreciation).
+“It looks like you forgot to pick up the toys when you finished playing with them (timely).
+That’s disappointing since I know you can do it (appreciation).
 When you remember, I don’t have to worry about stumbling over them or stepping on them (benefits).
 What happens if they get stepped on? (sincere question).
-That’s right and we don’t want that to happen, do we? (benefit) Come get me when they’re all put away and if there’s time, we’ll have a quick story (timely / benefit/ appreciation).”
+That’s right, and we don’t want that to happen, do we? (benefit) Come get me when they’re all put away and if there’s time, we’ll have a quick story (timely/benefit/appreciation).”